 Please note that inappropriate use of a cell phone or other such devices may result in the cell phone being taken away by the Vice-Principal or Principal and stored in the office until the end of the day.
 Continued misuse could result in a parent being requested to pick up the cell phone and/or the cell phone not being allowed back in the class.
 A progressive discipline plan will be set for students who choose to continue to use their cell phones inappropriately.

 Cell phones are prohibited from use in the school change rooms and washrooms.
 All privacy and criminal laws regarding cell phone use must be adhered to by students.

-The Smoke-Free Ontario Act is provincial legislation that prohibits smoking (including e-cig, e-cigarette, personal vaporizer or electronic nicotine delivery system), chewing tobacco, or holding lit tobacco, as well as prohibiting the supply of related products to anyone under the age of 19 on school property including school grounds at any time.
+The Smoke-Free Ontario Act is provincial legislation that prohibits smoking (including e-cig, e-cigarette, personal vaporizer or electronic nicotine delivery system), or holding lit tobacco within 20 meters of the school property as well as prohibiting the supply of related products to anyone under the age of 19.

 If a student does not comply with this policy, the school administration may take disciplinary action, up to and including a suspension.
 School staff will also report incidents of smoking or supplying of tobacco to the Tobacco Enforcement Officer at the Huron County Health Unit.
 If you have any questions or concerns, talk to a teacher, Vice-Principal or Principal.
 The fine can range from $305 – $5000.

 As well, students are also prohibited from smoking (including e-cig, e-cigarette, personal vaporizer or electronic nicotine delivery system) or using chewing tobacco on school property or during school events (eg. field trips).

 Our school neighbours have the right of private property owners to enjoy peace and quiet.
 Students are expected to show their consideration of these rights by not loitering on or near their properties and the adjacent sidewalks, and by not defacing neighbouring properties in any way.